 - Providing tax-free cash flow boosts of between $20,000 and $100,000 to eligible businesses

 - Setting up a tax payment plan based on your individual circumstances, including an interest-free period

 - Revoking penalties or interest charged for the period your business has been affected.

 While these tips could help you maximise your small business tax deductions and boost your return, it’s a good idea to talk to a tax advisor or accountant who can offer professional advice tailored to your business.

 Want a reminder of what you can claim?
 Download our handy infographic here.

-Save money on your marketing before EOFY with great deals on a range of digital products from Yellow.
+Save money on your marketing before EOFY with great deals on a range of digital products from Yellow Pages.
 Find out more here.